R vs Python for Data Science – Who will win the battle?

-Python: It highlights only productivity as well as code readability.
+- Python: It highlights productivity as well as code readability.

-R: Since long used in academics and research.
-Although, it is expanding itself into the business market.
+- R: Used for a long time in academics and research although, it is expanding itself into the business market.

-Python: It has been used by the Programmer.
-As they want to move into data analysis.
+- Python: It has been used by the programmers as they want to move into data analysis.

-“Someone working in an engineering environment, they might prefer python”
+“Someone working in an engineering environment might prefer Python”

-R: It has been getting support from the huge community.
-And that support is coming in the form of-
+- R: It has been getting support from the huge communities.
+And that support is coming in the form of:

-Python: It is getting very good support for general purpose coding.
-Python support is being found at:
+- Python: It is getting very good support for general purpose coding.
+Python support has been found: